Cry Freedom: Development

 The premise of Cry Freedom is based on the true story of Steve Biko, the charismatic South African Black Consciousness Movement leader who attempts to bring awareness to the injustice of apartheid, and Donald Woods, the liberal white editor of the Daily Dispatch newspaper who struggles to do the same after Biko is murdered.
 In 1972, Biko was one of the founders of the Black People's Convention working on social upliftment projects around Durban.
 The BPC brought together almost 70 different black consciousness groups and associations, such as the South African Student's Movement (SASM), which played a significant role in the 1976 uprisings, and the Black Workers Project, which supported black workers whose unions were not recognised under the apartheid regime.
 Biko's political activities eventually drew the attention of the South African Government which often harassed, arrested, and detained him.
 These situations resulted in his being 'banned' in 1973.
 The banning restricted Biko from talking to more than one person at a time, in an attempt to suppress the rising anti-apartheid political movement.
 Following a violation of his banning, Biko was arrested and later killed while in the custody of the South African Police (the SAP).
 The circumstances leading to Biko's death caused worldwide anger, as he became a martyr and symbol of black resistance.
 As a result, the South African Government 'banned' a number of individuals (including Donald Woods) and organisations, especially those closely associated with Biko.
 The United Nations Security Council responded swiftly to the killing by later imposing an arms embargo against South Africa.
 After a period of routine harassment against his family by the authorities, as well as fearing for his life, Woods fled the country after being placed under house arrest by the South African Government.
 Woods later wrote a book in 1978 entitled Biko, exposing police complicity in his death.
 That book, along with Woods's autobiography Asking For Trouble, both being published in the United Kingdom, became the basis for the film.

 Filming

-Principal filming took place primarily in the Republic of Zimbabwe (formerly called Southern Rhodesia in the city of Bulawayo until April 1980) because of the tense political situation in South Africa at the time of shooting.
-Richard Attenborough was later criticised for filming in Zimbabwe while the Gukurahundi genocide was underway.
-In his autobiography, Entirely Up to You, Darling, Attenborough wrote that he didn't know about the repression taking place, but castigated President Robert Mugabe for seizing white-owned farms after 2000.
+Every exterior (outdoor) scene was filmed in Zimbabwe, as were roughly 70% of interior shots.
+The remaining interior shots were all filmed in England.
+Principal filming took place primarily in Harare in Zimbabwe because of the tense political situation in South Africa at the time of shooting.

-Other filming locations included Kenya, as well as film studios in Shepperton and Middlesex, England.
-The film includes a dramatised depiction of the Soweto uprising which occurred on 16 June 1976.
-Indiscriminate firing by police killed and injured hundreds of black African schoolchildren during a protest march.
+The film includes a dramatised depiction of the Soweto uprising and massacre, which occurred on 16 June 1976.
+Indiscriminate firing by police killed and injured hundreds of black South African schoolchildren during a mostly peaceful protest march.